 I teach because it's meaningful work; no one's life was made measurably or permanently better when I was serving pizzas.
 Teaching, though, can have a lasting impact.
 I am where I am and even who I am because of my teachers: Lindsey J. taught me how to think; Deborah B. taught me how to write; Paul B. taught me the vast possibilities in my field; and David B. taught me how to live, actively, in the present moment.
 I am their lessons, and I am a better person for having met them.
 That's the importance of teaching: it's not simply giving facts, it's helping the student create his or her life.

-University of Southern California - BA, Theatre
+Undergraduate Degree: University of Southern California - Bachelor in Arts, Theatre

 Elementary School Math